 Studying for a standardized test will be different for everybody; some people need only a few weeks to prepare, while others may need the better part of a year to learn at a slow-and-steady pace.
 As a general rule of thumb, though, students should set aside at least 3 months of time to prepare for their standardized test.

 If you’re asking this question, it may be because you don’t know how much you should pay for test prep resources—most IELTS and TOEFL prep courses last a specific amount of time, and you don’t want to pay for more than you’ll use.
 Luckily, there are plenty of prep courses out there that have variable schedules, allowing you to pick the exact amount of time that will work best for you.
-Magoosh, for example, has IELTS and TOEFL courses ranging from 1 week to 6 whole months, while BestMyTest offers a month-by-month subscription plan, allowing you to customize your class length for both their IELTS and TOEFL prep programs.
+Magoosh, for example, has IELTS and TOEFL courses ranging from 1 month to 6 months, while BestMyTest offers a month-by-month subscription plan, allowing you to customize your class length for both their IELTS and TOEFL prep programs.

 Can I take both the TOEFL and IELTS?